Grahp/Website/pages/Onyx.md

 ## Beliefs

+- "Simplicity is [the] prerequisite for reliability."
 - Inconsistencies are annoying when learning.
 They are incredibly dangerous when you have to build on top of a shaky foundation.
 Inconsistencies propagate.
 - Smaller theories are better.
 Smaller theories are easier to learn, easier to build, easier to understand, easier to maintain, easier to extend, easier to keep consistent, easier to document...

-## Simple Outlines
+## Single-stroke Outlines

-Single stroke outlines are fairly straightforward.
-They are written how you pronounce them, unless they're not.

-There are a few conflicts (It wasn't me, blame English), but they are candid and enumerated.
+Monosyllabic words are preferentially constructed consistent to their pronunciation, resorting to orthography only when absolutely necessary.

+- `KAT` -> cat
+- `TPOEPB` -> phone
+- `PHAOEPB` -> mean

+Homophonic conflicts necessarily exist.

+- `PHAEUPB` -> main
+- `PHAEPB` -> mane

-See [[Onyx Spec|Onyx Spec]] for a more in-depth view of the rules.
+See the [[Onyx Spec|Onyx Spec]] for a more exhaustive enumeration of how symbolic units are made up by chords, conflict resolution, etc.

-## Complex Outlines
+## Multi-stroke Outlines

 For multi-stroke outlines, Onyx Splitting is used.